Car Accident Lawyers Who Get Results

 Demand the money you deserve.
 Contact us.

 Don’t wait for the other driver’s insurance company to make a lowball offer or deny your claim.
 Take charge of your case right from the start.
 Contact our law firm and schedule a free consultation with one of our attorneys after your car accident.
-We have offices in Fort Wayne and other locations conveniently located throughout Indiana.
+We have offices in Fort Wayne, Indianapolis and throughout Indiana.